 Richard Allen Chase Memorial Award

 The CCBC is honoured take over the administration of the Richard Allen Chase Memorial Award.
-This award, named in memory of the late Richard Chase, a former teacher-librarian from Lethbridge, Alberta, is awarded annually with a cash prize of $2,500 to a Canadian children’s title written for an elementary school-aged audience in Grades 4-6 (Ages 9-12) exemplifying Richard’s guiding principles of compassion, kindness, humanity, environmentalism, inclusivity, and connection to the land.
+This award, named in memory of the late Richard Chase, a former teacher-librarian from Lethbridge, Alberta, honours excellence in Canadian illustrated books (both fiction and non-fiction) appropriate for Grades 4-6/Ages 9-12*.
+Uniquely, this award celebrates outstanding work having at its heart themes such as compassion, kindness, humanity, environmentalism, inclusivity and/or connection to the land.
+In 2026, the cash prize for the award increased from $2,500 to $5,000.

 Eligibility, Guidelines & Fees